 - 2 tablespoons flour

-- 2 cups fat-free milk
+- 1½ cups fat-free milk

-- 1 teaspoon seasoned salt
+- ½ teaspoon seasoned salt

-- 1 teaspoon seasoned pepper
+- ½ teaspoon seasoned pepper

-- Add seasoned salt and seasoned pepper and whisk to combine, then add lavender cheese and stir until melted.
-Add cooked pasta and stir to combine.
+- Add chipotle powder, garlic powder, seasoned salt and seasoned pepper.
+Whisk to combine, then add both cheeses.
+Remove pot from heat and stir until cheeses are melted.

 - Serve and scarf down immediately!